 - Continue to roll out the other balls of dough (discs can be stacked, separated with a piece of parchment paper).

-- Heat a large cast-iron, griddle or non-stick pan over medium-high heat.
+- Heat a large skillet or cast-iron pan over medium heat.

 - Wrap in a clean tea towel to keep warm.
 Repeat with the rest of the dough.